gokberkakdeniz/gokberkakdeniz/README.md

 👨‍🎓 I'm a junior year computer engineering student at IZTECH.

-🧑‍💻 I'm currently a frontend developer in İzmir.
+🧑‍💻 I'm currently a full stack developer in İzmir.

 🐧 I'm a Linux enthusiast.